All Episodes

 I don't want Hillary to be sick.

-Uh I want this election won on ideas.
+I want this election one on ideas.

-I want this election run on a foreign policy idea that can actually say radical Islam and not bringing in unveted refugees and actually securing our border and not depending on countries that hate us for the lifeblood of our economy, which is called energy.
+I want this election run on a foreign policy idea that can actually say radical Islam and not bringing in unfettered refugees and actually securing our border and not depending on countries that hate us for the lifeblood of our economy, which is called energy.

 Oh, Hillary just took the stage.